jennihultman/Luke-metagenomics/PRACTICALS/readme.md

 # Practicals

-Instruction copied and/or modified from Micorbial bioinformatics courses held at MBDP Doctoral program by Jenni Hultman, Antti Karkaman and Igor S. Pessi in 2017-2022.
+Instruction copied and/or modified from Microbial bioinformatics courses held at MBDP Doctoral program by Jenni Hultman, Antti Karkman and Igor S. Pessi in 2017-2022.

 __Table of Contents:__
 1. [Setting up](#setting-up-the-course-folders)